jdeltoft/SqueezeBoxButton/Readme.txt

 4. Install wiringPi from http://wiringpi.com/download-and-install/

-5. Add benchButton and benchButtonCmds to....
+5. Add squeezeBoxButton and squeezeBoxButtonCmds to....